 About CLAPA

-Cleft Lip and Palate Action (CLAPA) is the operating name of Cleft Lip and Palate Association, a registered Charity in England and Wales (1108160) and Scotland (SC041034), which is a company limited by guarantee registered in England and Wales (5206298).
+Cleft Lip and Palate Action (CLAPA) is the operating name of the Cleft Lip and Palate Association, a registered Charity in England and Wales (1108160) and Scotland (SC041034), which is a company limited by guarantee registered in England and Wales (5206298).

 CLAPA is committed to protecting your privacy and always using your data responsibly.